jellbrid/jellbrid/README.md

 ### TODO
-- allow older series to have worse quality profiles
 - auto remove redundant torrents
 - auto update files to 4k
 - accept webhooks from seerrs to start a DL (instead of? in addition to? polling)